rug-ds-lab/BPMVerification/README.md

 [2] H. Groefsema, N. van Beest, and M. Aiello **(2016)** _A Formal Model for Compliance Verification of Service Compositions._ IEEE Transactions on Service Computing.

 [3] H. Groefsema and N. R. T. P. van Beest **(2015)** _Design-time Compliance of Service Compositions in Dynamic Service Environments._ In IEEE International Conference on Service Oriented Computing & Applications, 108–115.

+[4] H. Groefsema, N. van Beest and A. Armas-Cervantes **(2017)** _Automated compliance verification of business processes in Apromore._ In Proceedings of the BPM Demo Track 2017.